Foo2018/Assignment-2/README.md

 * A class to search for and extract any parent class name(s) that an object may have.
 The class created was **ParentExtraction**
 * A class to search for and extract attribute defaults and data types.
 The class created was **AttributeDefaultsSearch**

-As can be seen these all have single responsibility and encapsulate methods that work on one type of data.
+As can be seen these all have single responsibility and encapsulate methods that work on one type of data.The transition to having three classes over and above to the Extractor class has worked very well and I am very pleased with the extra flexibility and future-proofing that it introduces into the program.

-Creating these classes did have the side effect of creating a new bad smell - "Duplicate Code".
+Creating these classes did, however, have the side effect of creating a new bad smell - "Duplicate Code".

 ## 3. Bad Smell Three
 ### Name: